mkArtak/MediaOrganizer/README.md

 ## How to use it?

-The app comes in two forms: a command-line utility and a desktop application to run on a Windows PC.
+The app comes in two forms: a command-line utility and a desktop application to run on a Windows machine.

 ---
 ## 🖼️ Desktop App in Action